How can you determine what’s in a closed box?

-The bones are much denser than the surrounding soft tissues and show up very clearly on CT images.
-Therefore, this makes CT a vital imaging modality when investigating the skeletal anatomy.
+The bones are much denser than the surrounding soft tissues and show up very clearly on computed tomography images.
+Therefore, this makes computed tomography a vital imaging modality when investigating the skeletal anatomy.
 Similarly, the density difference between soft tissues and air is very good allowing, for example, the nasal airways to be clearly seen.
 However, soft tissues and organs represent narrow Hounsfield value ranges and are therefore more difficult to differentiate between adjacent structures.
 For example, there is a difference between fat and muscle when viewing a segment of CT data.
-Artificial contrast agents that absorb X-ray energy may be introduced into the body, which makes some structures stand out more vividly in CT images.
+Artificial contrast agents that absorb X-ray energy may be introduced into the body, which makes some structures stand out more vividly in computed tomography images.

 Conventional X-ray systems are based on an immovable X-ray tube: whereas, the CT scanner uses a rotational X-ray source which revolves in an unclosed gantry.
 During the CT scanning process, the patient lies on a moveable bed which transports through the gantry allowing the narrow beams of X-rays to pass through the body at various angles during the rotation.
 Consequently, the X-ray detectors – which are located directly opposite the X-ray source – transmit to a computer to generate the digital images.